Frequently Asked Questions

 We accept all major PPO insurances.
-We currently do no accept HMO, DHMO, Medicaid, Public Aid or All Kids Dental Plans.
+We currently do not accept HMO, DHMO, Medicaid, Public Aid or All Kids Dental Plans.
 As a courtesy to our insured patients, we submit claims to your insurance company free of charge.
 We will help you to receive your maximum allowable benefits.
-In order to do this we need your insurance card and/or insurance policy with you on your first visit.
+In order to do this, we need your insurance card and/or insurance policy with you on your first visit.

 Does your office accept HMO plans?

 NO, we currently do not accept HMO dental plans

 NO, we currently do not accept Medicaid, Public or All Kids Dental Plans.